MoonPoet/xaprb-src/content/about.md

 ### Advice For Communicating With Me

-Here are some of the most important things to keep in mind when approaching me.
+Here are some things to keep in mind when approaching me.

 - Be clear, brief, and concise.
-- Begin with your conclusions or recommendations.
+- Begin with your conclusions or recommendations (don't begin with facts and build to conclusions).
 Be prepared to support and explain your reasoning and data, but let me ask for the details if I want them.
 - Don't leave things open-ended, ramble, or make non-specific requests.
 Have a clear "ask," and clear next steps and action items to achieve a specific outcome.
 - Don't forget things or rely on me to set the agenda.
 Always follow up and follow through.
+- Don't try to pressure or dominate me.
+Don't expect people's opinions of me to influence me.
 - Don't exaggerate, speculate, or make statements you can't prove.
 - Avoid melodrama, appealing to my self-interests, or anything that could feel manipulative, such as quid-pro-quo, flattery, name-dropping, or buzzwords.